boost/awesome/practices/git.md

 Master branch is always marked as a protected branch, with the Travis and Reviewable status checks enforced for PRs

-## Branching Model
+## Branching

-When a new story is started a branch is created in the following format: initials/story-name
+When a new story is started a branch is created in the following format: `initials/story-name`

+    $ git checkout -b ba/homepage-redesign

-This is required for _ALL_ stories, no matter how small because master is always a protected branch
+This is required for _ALL_ stories, no matter how small because `master` is always a protected branch

-## Merging into master
+## Merging into master branch

 To get changes into master they must go through a Pull Request, this is an enforced part of the workflow with the Github Protected Branches & Status Checks.

 1. Rebase your changes to clean up the Git history.
 This is only needed if you have commits like "hopfully fixes x, hopefully fixes x more" etc, commits like these should be squashed into a singular commit.
 2. Push your changes to Github
 3. Open a Pull Request against master
 4. If you're just putting it up for review and it isn't ready to me merged yet specify this in the PR description